k-vyn/framer-ios-kit/README.md

 In Framer Studio, write –
 `ios = require 'iOSKit'`

-You can write any variable name you'd like, but for the purposes of this guide.
-We'll be referencing ios.
+You can write any variable name you'd like, but for the purposes of this guide we'll be using `ios`.

 <div id='foundational' />
 ## Foundational Elements
 <div id='dynamic' />